Nintendo Campus Challenge: Cartridge

 There are reportedly three cartridges in existence, but only two are known.
 One was found at the same New York garage sale by Rob Walters as the 1991 cartridge.
 The cartridge is owned by a video game collector named Rick Bruns.
-The second one was found in an attic of a former employee of a company who did projects for Nintendo.
+The second one was found in the attic of a former employee of a company that did projects for Nintendo.
 Nintendo sent the cartridge to the company along with some systems and other games.

 The cartridge is also known to have been used in the French 'Nintendo Super Tour 1992', and a Scandinavian-based competition the same year.

 Event structure

 The 1992 "Nintendo Campus Challenge" competition was held at 35 college campuses throughout the US, including Central Michigan University, Arizona State University, and Texas A&M University.
 The winner at each location won a Super NES console bundle with Super Mario World, F-Zero, and Pilotwings.
-Consolation prizes of $100, $75, and $50 were awarded to second, third, and fourth place contestants.
+Consolation prizes of $100, $75, and $50 were awarded to second, third, and fourth-place contestants.
 The winner of the whole US competition won $10,000.
 In addition, all the winners were put into a draw to win prizes of $5,000.
 Along with the competition cartridge, Nintendo sent previews for new games, including Contra III: The Alien Wars, Rival Turf, The Legend of Zelda: A Link to the Past, The Addams Family, and Super Scope 6.

 Similar competitions were held in Europe and Japan in 1992.
 The winner of the US competition, Jeff Hanson, won against the winner of the Japanese competition, Yuichi Suyama, and became the World Champion at the 1993 Consumer Electronics Show.